William-WANG2/RetimeGS/README.md

 # RetimeGS

-This is the repository that contains source code for the [RetimeGS website](https://retimegs.github.io) adapted from the [Nerfies](https://nerfies.github.io) website.
+This is the repository for the [RetimeGS project page website](https://retimegs.github.io) adapted from the [Nerfies](https://nerfies.github.io) website.

 If you find RetimeGS useful for your work please cite:
 ```